MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 under the name of your degree and list those courses.
 Linear algebra, statistics, and Electrical Engineering courses are also relevant here.

-Include your GPA if you graduated 5 years ago or less and if it's above 2.5 for a STEM subject or 3.0 for a non-STEM subject.
+Include your GPA if you graduated 5 years ago or less and if it's above 3.0.
+If you studied a STEM subject or Econ, you can use your Major GPA if it is higher.
 (Note on GPAs: most employers won't care about them, but a few will.
 This is just for them.)

 ## If you have neither a college degree nor relevant work experience